-With Coronavirus triggering a nation-wide quarantine, many Aussies are experiencing a bad case of the self-isolation blues.
+With COVID-19 triggering a nation-wide quarantine, many Aussies have been experiencing a bad case of the self-isolation blues.

 If you’re bored out of your brain and wondering how you can keep yourself entertained without leaving the house, worry not!
 Here are some fun things you can do at home while practicing social distancing.

 If social distancing is starving you of company, a tiny new friend might be just what you need to fight the loneliness.
 Cuddling a rabbit, mouse, or bird may be just as heartwarming as playing with a dog or cat, and they don’t take up much space.

 You could even get something a bit more exotic, like a ferret or an axolotl (pictured above).
 Whether the newest member of your family is furry, scaly, or slimy, make sure it’s one you can take care of once the Coronavirus quarantine has passed.

 Catch a livestreamed concert

 As it turns out, Grammy-award-winning musicians are just as bored in quarantine as the rest of us.
 Luckily for us, this means they’ve banded together to provide us with some quality entertainment while we’re all stuck at home.